Divorced at Midyear? Here's How to Handle Your Taxes

 • When you divorce midyear you'll be filing using one status for the first part of the year, and then using a different filing status for the remainder of the year.

-• After your divorce is finalized, you’ll need to update your information withthe Social Security Administration and file a new Form W-4 to the IRS.
+• After your divorce is finalized, you’ll need to update your information with the Social Security Administration and file a new Form W-4 with the IRS.

-• If you and your spouse are in a good place, it's normally cheaper to file as a married couple for the portion of the year during which you were married.
+• If you and your spouse are in a good place, it's normally cheaper to file as a married couple for the portion of the year you were married.

 How Does Divorcing Midyear Affect Your Tax Return?